 Using an infuser is the most common way to steep loose tea.
 As artisanal tea blends become more popular, the selection of infusers on the market grows broader, with plenty of variations from which to choose.
 Follow these guidelines and learn how to choose a loose leaf tea infuser that best suits your needs.

 TYPES OF INFUSERS

 Loose tea infusers come in different shapes and sizes.
 Tea balls and spoon-style infusers are small, round and enclosed, while baskets are larger with open tops.
 For a festive twist, decorative infusers come in shapes like hearts, robots and Tea Forte’s iconic pyramid.
-Cloth filters can also be used to mimic a tea bag once loose tea has been placed inside.
-Fully integrated options abound, too, like the popular KATI cup and PUGG teapot, both of which offer infuser baskets inside.
+Paper filters can also be used to mimic a tea bag once loose tea has been placed inside.
+Fully integrated options abound, too, like our popular KATI Cups, Fiore Cups, and Fiore Teapot, all of which contain a reusable stainless steel infuser basket inside.

 Size is an important consideration when steeping loose tea.
 Since tea leaves need room to unfurl in and release as much flavor as possible, it's a good idea to choose the roomiest infuser you can for your teapot or cup.

 Each type of infuser operates in its own way.
 Tea balls and shaped infusers usually split down the middle so the tea can be placed in one side before closing the vessel.
 With spoon-style infusers, a handle must be squeezed to open up the ball on the end.
 Baskets are the simplest type to use, as the tea can be placed directly inside.
 For example, the stainless steel steeping basket inside the KATI Steeping Cup is easy to fill and simple to clean.